Zeus-18/GiveEase-NGO-donation-app-/README.md

 - Share your contribution and encourage others to join our mission.
 The app allows you to share your donation milestones on social media.

-## Getting Started

-### Installation

-1. Download the NGO Donation App from the Google Play Store.
-2. Install the app on your Android device.

 ### Usage